Thursday, 19 May 2016

 Gems of the soil

-Yesterday, as I mentioned, I got a flat tire while in Plato, Missouri and dropped the tire off at Sawyer Tire Auto Care in Lebanon, just as they were closing.
-The Manager Larry said to leave it with him and they'd get to it first thing in the morning.
+Yesterday, as I mentioned, I got a flat tire in Plato, Missouri—because what’s a road trip without a little roadside drama?
+I dropped the tire off at Sawyer Tire Auto Care in Lebanon just as they were closing.
+The manager, Larry, told me to leave it with him, and they’d take care of it first thing in the morning.

 Larry and his tires.